juicedata/juicefs/docs/en/getting-started/for_local.md

 ### Basic Concept

-To mount a filesystem use the client-provided [`mount`](../reference/command_reference.md#juicefs-mount) command, generally in the following format
+To mount a file system use the client-provided [`mount`](../reference/command_reference.md#juicefs-mount) command, generally in the following format

 ```shell
 juicefs mount [command options] META-URL MOUNTPOINT